mojs/mojs.github.io/docs/tools/README.md

 ::: warning
 This tool is a work in progress.
 The description below may not be correct.
 :::
-- Install it: `npm i @mojs/mojs-timeline-editor -D` (Note: this is currently not on NPM)
+- Install it: `npm i @mojs/timeline-editor` (Note: this is currently not on NPM)
-- Import it: `import MojsTimelineEditor from 'mojs-timeline-editor';`
+- Import it: `import MojsTimelineEditor from '@mojs/timeline-editor';`
 - Use it:
   ```js
     const mojsTimelineEditor = new MojsTimelineEditor();